Wakefield Council urges residents to recycle batteries safely this Christmas

 Cabinet Member for Environment and Civic Services

-When rubbish is processed, batteries can be crushed and explode, causing fires that spread quickly.
+When rubbish is processed batteries can be crushed and explode.
+This causes fires that spread quickly.
 Electrical items include anything that can be charged.
-Anything with a plug, battery, or cable can be recycled and turned into something new.
-This includes vapes, electric toothbrushes, power tools, and phones.
+If it’s got a plug, battery, or cable it can be recycled and turned into something new.
+That includes vapes, electric toothbrushes, power tools, and phones.

-Last year in Wakefield, 85 tonnes of electrical items were thrown in household and recycling bins.
-This led to a significant increase in the number of fires across the district.
+Last year 85 tonnes of electrical items were thrown into household and recycling bins in Wakefield causing an increasing number of fires.

 Drew Pearson, Biffa's Wakefield Contract Director, said: “The UK is facing a growing epidemic of battery-related waste fires which threatens lives, vital infrastructure and the environment.
 Whether discarded on their own or hidden inside electronic devices, batteries wreak havoc when they are thrown in the wrong bin.